 Effective April 5, 2005, the Company decided to discontinue all operations associated with its DIFOTI® product in order to focus its resources and attention on the development and commercialization of MelaFind®.
 In accordance with the provisions of SFAS No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets," the results of operations of the DIFOTI® business have been excluded from continuing operations and have been reported as discontinued operations.
 The assets and liabilities of the business have been classified as held for sale.
 During December 2006, the Company entered into a sale and exclusive licensing agreement with KaVo Dental GmbH ("KaVo"), a leading dental equipment manufacturer, which provides for KaVo to further develop and commercialize DIFOTI®.
-Upon execution of the agreement, KaVo paid the Company \$500, and a second payment of \$500 is due no later than July 1, 2007.
+Upon execution of the agreement, KaVo paid the Company \$500.
+The second \$500 payment was received on July 20, 2007.
 Beginning in 2008 or earlier, KaVo is required to pay to the Company a royalty stream based upon the worldwide aggregate net sales of the licensed product, as defined in the license agreement, or a set minimum.
-The Company has recorded a gain of \$781 on the sale and licensing of its remaining DIFOTI® assets based upon the cash proceeds and the discounted value of the second payment.
+During the year ended December 31, 2006, the Company recorded a gain of \$781 on the sale and licensing of its remaining DIFOTI® assets based upon the cash proceeds and the discounted value of the second payment.
 Royalties will be recorded when earned.